-Now we know that variables in R are objects, and that they can be manipulated, assigned any R objects and reassigned.
-(You can read the detailed discussion here.)
+Now we know that R variables are objects, and that they can be manipulated, assigned any R objects and reassigned.1 (detailed discussion here.)
 We’ll discuss variable shadowing and its difference from variable reassignment.

 Variable reassignment in R

 After we assign a R object to a variable, the variable will refer to that object.
 Let’s use a gray rectangular shape to represent the variable, and draw an arrow from the variable pointing to the object.
 For example, here is what’s going on behind the one-liner

 When a variable is reassigned another object, it won’t refer to the original object anymore.
 We represent this by changing the original solid arrow to a dashed one.
 A new solid arrow is drawn from the variable pointing to the new object.
 For example, the following diagram shows what happens if we reassign x to 32 (

 The above diagrams depict how variable assignment and reassignment work in both R and Python.
 Before we talk about how variable shadowing works in R, let’s take a look at how it works in an old programing language called Standard ML (SML).